Olive251/10e_Crusade_Bot/README.md

 -All command options are case sensitive!

--There are (currently) no confirmations for delete commands, be careful when using them!
+-There are (currently) __no confirmations for delete and removal commands__, so be careful when using them!